Singular Initiative–Multiple Objectives

 Dudley Smith advocated the adoption of technological advancements and the concentration on long-term stewardship and sustainability of agricultural practices.
-His guidance and his bequest create novel opportunities for research and outreach that will energize the College and benefit both Illinois agriculture and the communities that are dependent upon it.
+His guidance and bequest create novel opportunities for research and outreach that will energize the College and benefit Illinois agriculture and the communities dependent upon it.

 Fundamentals of the Program

-Reinvigorating and redefining our agricultural system, with its natural resource base, farms and associated businesses, and support base of rural communities is the ultimate goal of the Dudley Smith Initiative.
-Its actions will be guided by the following set of fundamental principles:
+Reinvigorating and redefining our agricultural system, with its natural resource base, farms and associated businesses, and support base of rural communities, is the ultimate goal of the Dudley Smith Initiative.
+The following set of fundamental principles will guide its actions:

 - Seeking to exploit technological advances, creating and applying knowledge to the complex and dynamic agriculture and community system in Illinois.

 - Understanding the interactions among the components of the agricultural and community system, including its natural resources, economic base, and social elements, and making it more sustainable over the long term.

 - Acknowledging that systems research and outreach of this sort is dynamic and will evolve over time as new knowledge and increasingly powerful technologies generate more relevant questions.

 System-limiting Questions: Messages from Stakeholders